-By now, you’ve hopefully checked out Netflix’s latest series, The Crown, which chronicles the life of Queen Elizabeth II.
+By now, you’ve hopefully caught up with Netflix’s series, The Crown, which chronicles the life of Queen Elizabeth II.
 Watching this extravagantly cinematic drama left us with dreams of channeling our own inner Elizabeth as she navigates running the monarchy from within the stately, OTT quarters of Buckingham Palace.
-In tribute, we’ve rounded up six of the world’s most regal hotels to visit in 2017.
+In tribute, we’ve rounded up six of the world’s most regal hotels to visit at least once in your lifetime.

 Çırağan Palace Kempinski Istanbul